Improved Direct Product Theorems for Randomized Query Complexity: Introduction

 Second, DPTs have been shown for unrestricted algorithms, but using resource bounds whose strength depends on properties of the function $f$.
-For example, Klauck, \v{S}palek, and de Wolf~\cite{KSdW} showed that for any $f$ and any $\gamma > 0$, a DPT holds for $f$ in which the achievable worst-case success probability $p'$ is at most $\left(1/2 + \gamma \right)^k$, provided $T' \leq \alpha \cdot bs(f) k$ for some constant $\alpha = \alpha(\gamma) > 0$.
-Here $bs(f)$ is the \emph{block sensitivity} of $f$~\cite{Nis89, BdW}, a complexity measure known to be related to the randomized query complexity by the inequalities $R_2(f)^{1/3} \leq bs(f) \leq R_2(f)$ (suppressing constant factors).
+These results require the resource bound $T'$ to scale as $\mathcal{D}(f) k$, where $\mathcal{D}(f)$ is some complexity measure that can be significantly smaller than the resources needed to compute a single instance of $f$.
+For example, \cite{KSdW} showed that for any $f$ and any $\gamma > 0$, a DPT holds for $f$ in which the achievable worst-case success probability $p'$ is at most $\left(1/2 + \gamma \right)^k$, provided $T' \leq \alpha \cdot bs(f) k$ for some constant $\alpha = \alpha(\gamma) > 0$.
+Here $bs(f)$ is the \emph{block sensitivity} of $f$ \cite{Nis89, BdW}, a complexity measure known to be related to the randomized query complexity by the inequalities $R_2(f)^{1/3} \leq bs(f) \leq R_2(f)$ (suppressing constant factors).
 Now, one can always compute $f$ correctly on $k$ instances with high probability using $O(R_2(f) k \log k)$ queries.
-For many functions, including random functions, $bs(f) = \Theta(R_2(f))$ and so the DPT of~\cite{KSdW} gives good results.
+For many functions, including random functions, $bs(f) = \Theta(R_2(f))$ so in these cases the DPT of~\cite{KSdW} gives a fairly tight result.
 However, examples are known~\cite{BdW} where $bs(f) = O(\sqrt{R_2(f)})$, so the number of queries allowed by this DPT can be significantly less than one might hope.

-Klauck, \v{S}palek, and de Wolf also proved DPTs for \emph{quantum} query algorithms computing $f$, in which the success probability $p'$ drops exponentially in $k$ if the number of allowed quantum queries is $O(\sqrt{bs(f)} k)$. \v{S}palek~\cite{Spa} proved a DPT for quantum query algorithms where the resource bound $T'$ scales in terms of a complexity measure called the \emph{multiplicative quantum adversary}.
-The ultimate strength of this result is not yet clear since the relationships between the multiplicative adversary and other complexity measures are not well-understood.
-Finally, for symmetric functions, direct product theorems of a strong form were proved for quantum query complexity by Ambainis, \v{S}palek, and de Wolf~\cite{ASdW}.
+Klauck, \v{S}palek, and de Wolf also proved DPTs for \emph{quantum} query algorithms computing $f$, in which the worst-case success probability $p'$ drops exponentially in $k$ if the number of allowed quantum queries is $O(\sqrt{bs(f)} k)$.
+For symmetric functions, direct product theorems of a strong form were proved for quantum query complexity by \cite{ASdW}. \cite{Spa} proved a DPT for quantum query algorithms where the resource bound $T'$ scales in terms of a complexity measure called the \emph{multiplicative quantum adversary}.
+After a preprint of our paper appeared, a sequence of works~\cite{Sher, AMRR, LR11} dramatically advanced our understanding of the direct product problem in the quantum query model.
+This culminated in a DPT for quantum queries \cite{LR11} in which the success probability decays exponentially even as the query bound scales as $\Omega(Q_2(f) k)$.
+Here, $Q_2(f)$ is the bounded-error quantum query complexity of a (possibly non-Boolean) function $f$.